GavinJiacheng/Ragnarok-Structure_of_RPG/README.md

  press key '8' will reset all your hp and all your enemies.<br>
  press key 'S' will save your hero's data.<br>

-function of loding haven't done.
+function of Deserialization has been done, but I still have some jobs for loding.